-Note 2: 1.The Company indirectly invested in the company in mainland China through a third region : CONTEC(B.V.I.)
+Note 2: 1.
+The Company indirectly invested in the company in mainland China through a third region : CONTEC(B.V.I.)
 Corp. · Cvilux(B.V.I.)
 Corp. · HICON(B.V.I.)
-Corp. · 2.The Company indirectly invested in the company in mainland China through Taiwan region.
+Corp. · 2.
+The Company indirectly invested in the company in mainland China through Taiwan region.

-Note 3: The amount consist of invesment gain or loss and carrying values as of December 31, 2023, recognized by the Company which indirectly invested through a third region.
+Note 3: The amount consist of investment gain or loss and carrying values as of December 31, 2024, recognized by the Company which indirectly invested through a third region.
+The amount was recognized based on audited financial statements.